temporalio/cli/docs/operator/cluster.md

 #### system

-Show information about the system and capabilities
+Show information about the system and its capabilities.

 **--address**
 host:port for Temporal frontend service